Fire Tender

 DOCUMENTARY SHORT | Roni Jo Draper

-Since time immemorial Yurok people have been putting fire on the land.
-California settlers have disrupted this practice for more than 100 years.
-However, the recent spate of catastrophic fires in the west has policymakers rethinking their commitment to fire suppression.
-Fire Tender shares the work of Margo Robbins, a Yurok grandmother and knowledge keeper, as she seeks to return fire practices to Yurok territory to restore the land and the people.
+Yurok people have been putting fire on the land since time immemorial.
+But for more than 100 years, this practice has been disrupted by California settlers.
+The recent spate of catastrophic fires in the West, however, has policymakers rethinking their commitment to fire suppression.
+FIRE TENDER shares the work of Margo Robbins, a Yurok grandmother and knowledge keeper, as she seeks to return firepractices to Yurok territory, and to restore the land and its people.

 TRT